ostaquet/Arduino-SIM800L-driver/README.md

 This is a comprehensive Arduino library to make HTTP or HTTPS communication through the SIMCom SIM800L module.
 The library has been designed to **limit the memory usage** by working with the same shared buffer all the time.

-Supported features:
+The [SIM800L](https://simcom.ee/modules/gsm-gprs/sim800/) is a GSM/GPRS module built by SIMCom.
+The communication with the SIM800L module relies on AT commands.
+The available AT commands are described in the [SIM800 series AT Command Manual](extras/SIM800%20Series_AT%20Command%20Manual_V1.09.pdf).

+Supported features in this library:
  * Power management of the SIM800L module
  * Network registration and signal strengh measurement
  * GPRS connectivity and setup
- * HTTP and HTTPS (SSL)
+ * HTTP and HTTPS (SSL based on in-built IP stack)
  * GET and POST methods
  * SoftwareSerial and HardwareSerial links
  * Configurable debug serial
  * Limited memory usage

 ## To know before starting...
- * The [SIM800L](https://simcom.ee/modules/gsm-gprs/sim800/) is a GSM/GPRS module built by SIMCom.
- * The communication with the SIM800L module relies on AT commands.
-The available AT commands are described in the [SIM800 series AT Command Manual](extras/SIM800%20Series_AT%20Command%20Manual_V1.09.pdf).
  * The original module is working with an input voltage of 3.7V to 4.2V.
 So, __don't connect the naked module directly on the Arduino__.
 I personnaly use a module with voltage convertor from/to 5V like [this one](https://www.amazon.fr/dp/B073TF2QKL).
  * As the chipset can draw 2A maximum, it is better to use an external power source. __Using the USB power through the computer is not enough while HTTP communication__.
+ * There are different firmware version of the SIM800L on the market. **The HTTPS connectivity is available only for R14 and above.** (You can check your version with the examples [BasicTest_HardwareSerial](https://github.com/ostaquet/Arduino-SIM800L-driver/blob/master/examples/BasicTest_HardwareSerial/BasicTest_HardwareSerial.ino) or [BasicTest_SoftSerial](https://github.com/ostaquet/Arduino-SIM800L-driver/blob/master/examples/BasicTest_SoftSerial/BasicTest_SoftSerial.ino))
+ * The firmware on the SIM800L is quite old and **doesn't support the latest cryptographic protocols** which could lead to some issues while connecting backends (typically errors 605 and 606).
+Read also the section below about security concerns.

 ## How to install the library?
 The easiest way to install the library is to go to the Library manager of the Arduino IDE and install the library.